majidm55/assignment-api/README.md

 4. Create a virtual environment (optional but recommended): `python -m venv /path/to/new/virtual/environment`
 5. Activate the virtual environment
 6. Install the required dependencies: `pip install -r requirements.txt`
+7. To view the sqlite database and make edits, install the VS code extension named SQLite3 Editor v1.0.77

 ## Configuration

-1. Open the `config.py` file and update the configuration settings according to your environment.
+1. Open the `config.py` file and update the configuration settings according to your environment
+2. The database resides within a sqlite3 file named content_management.db

 ## Usage

 1. Run the Flask application: `python app/assignment-api.py`
-2. Open your web browser and go to `http://localhost:8000` to access the API and Swagger documentation.
+2. Open your web browser and go to `http://localhost:8000` to access the API which will also print the database in an html format.

 ## Project Structure